How to Become an Agricultural or Food Scientist About this section

 Many people with bachelor’s degrees in agricultural sciences find work in related jobs rather than becoming an agricultural or food scientist.
 For example, a bachelor’s degree in agricultural science is a useful background for farming, ranching, agricultural inspection, farm credit institutions, or companies that make or sell feed, fertilizer, seed, or farm equipment.
 Combined with coursework in business, agricultural and food science could be a good background for managerial jobs in farm-related or ranch-related businesses.
 For more information, see the profile on farmers, ranchers, and other agricultural managers.

-Some agricultural and food scientists receive a Doctor of Veterinary Medicine.
-Like Ph.D. candidates in animal science, a prospective veterinarian must first have a bachelor’s degree before getting into veterinary school.
+Some agricultural and food scientists receive a doctor of veterinary medicine (DVM).
+Like Ph.D. candidates in animal science, DVM candidates must first have a bachelor’s degree to attend veterinary school.

 Communication skills.
 Communication skills are critical for agricultural and food scientists.
-They must be able to explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications of their findings are.
-They must also be able to communicate well when working with others, including technicians and student assistants.
+They must explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications of their findings are.
+They must also communicate well when working with others, including technicians and student assistants.